rcaileff/career_ladders/software_engineering/software_ui_engineer.md

 ## Tools / Framework
 * Analyzes possible new tools and frameworks.
 Recommends optimal implementation approach.

-## Code Writing
-* Refactors existing code into maintainable and readable code.
-* Actively participates in code reviews.

-## SDLC / Process
-* Reviews requirements and provides estimates for new projects.

 ## UI / Design
 * Rapidly prototypes ideas and concepts for proof of concepts ( working with UX and stakeholders )